chrisvrose/safeImport/README.md

     Note that in some cases, the scripts may attempt to execute tests in the backup node modules folder (`.node_modules`).
 In this case, move it out, and run the tests individually.
 You can get the commands from the output from the master script (which calls the `script-placer.sh` script).

+---

+## Vuln finding

+The scripts here help find repositories that are - firstly, slicable, and have a direct dependency on a repo that have a github advisory (~CVE) on them.

+From there, you can run the slicer manually to track if they get removed.

+Note that it uses the success.txt, not `output`.